o 1 package (approx. 1 lb) Grass-fed Beef Cubes

 o 2 Tbsp. whole grain Dijon mustard

-o 2 Tbsp. high-temp cooking oil
+o 2 Tbsp. high-temp cooking oil or tallow

 o 1 Tbsp. butter